akb825/DeepSea/modules/Scene/Scene/README-conversion.md

 * `variableGroupDesc`: string name for the shader variable group to use.

-> **Note:** View transform data contains global variables and must be a single element in the `sharedItems` array of the scene.
+> **Note:** View transform data contains global shader variables and must be in the `sharedItems` array of the scene.

 ### View Cull List